WayneJr/fuelfinancetest/README.md

 ## Testing

-Please fill in your mysql database configuration details in a `.env.dev`  file and place it in the root directory of the proejct.
+Please fill in your mysql database configuration details in a `.env.test`  file and place it in the root directory of the proejct.
 This will be for your test use.
 Please check the `.env.example` file for clarity

 ```bash
 # integration tests